Oral Arguments March 21

 Many tribal nations practice land-based religions and their ability to practice religious ceremonies, traditions, and ways of life depend on the protection of these places.
 The outcome of this case will have a drastic impact on the over 400 tribal nations whose homelands and land-based religions fall under the Ninth Circuit’s jurisdiction.

-This week, the Tohono O’odham Nation, Tonto Apache Tribe, San Juan Southern Paiute, Association on American Indian Affairs, and the National Association of Tribal Historic Preservation Officers filed an amicus brief in Apache Stronghold v.
+The week of Jan.
+10, 2023, the Tohono O’odham Nation, Tonto Apache Tribe, San Juan Southern Paiute, Association on American Indian Affairs, and the National Association of Tribal Historic Preservation Officers submitted an amicus brief in Apache Stronghold v.
 United States.
 The brief urges the U.S. Court of Appeals for the Ninth Circuit to recognize the protections of the Religious Freedom Restoration Act to prevent a foreign mining company, Resolution Copper, from destroying a sacred place the Apache call Chí’chil Biłdagoteel, which translates into English as “Oak Flat.”
 Tribal nations in the Southwest have held Oak Flat as sacred ceremonial ground since time immemorial.